jkeohan/rctr-2-14-22/w02d03/intro-to-props.md

 #### Using Object Destructuring

-The other shorthand we can use is to update the Child components to create variables based on the **keys** that are in the `props` object.
+The other shorthand we can use is to update the Child components to destructure the **props** object and target only those key values needed by the Component.

 **CardBody**

-Let's update `CardBody` to make use of Object Destructuring.
-Here we use an object as parameter that includes all the prop key names that are being passed down.
+Let's update `CardBody` to make use of **Object Destructuring**.
+Here we use an object as parameter that includes all the **key names** that are being passed down.

 ```js
 const CardBody = ({ title, text, url }) => {